Sradelat/MRIScreening/README.md

 ### Program Features

-- Deeply editable questions
+- Deeply customizable questions (more coming soon)
-- Red flags brought to the forefront
+- Red flags brought to the forefront (not implemented yet)
-- Ability to tweak certain settings
+- Ability to tweak certain settings (not implemented yet)
 - Metric to USCS height and weight converter
 - Age calculator based on DOB